NSLS-II/blop/docs/wip/qserver-experiment.md

 ### Making an Evaluation Function

 After the agent has suggested points and run them on the Queueserver, we want to update our model with the results.
 The EvaluationFunction defines how data is read from a bluesky run and the objective values are created.

-It's in this function that for example a log of the data can be applied.

-This function is passed to the agent and called when a correct stop document is received.
+Unlike the blop agent which produces messages to be consumed by a run engine, the blop Queueserver agent is operating with a process which it doesn't, or at least might not, solely control.
+It's possible that the agent will submit plans to a queue that is not empty.
+We therefore have to search for a specific key value pair in a stop document.

+The EvaluationFunction is called every time a stop document is recieved.
+It must include some check to see if this particular stop document is from the plan that was submitted previously by the agent.
+The `BlopQserverAgent` adds a key `agent_suggestion_uid` to the start document `md` dict.
+This `agent_suggestion_uid` is passed to the `EvaluationFunction` as the argument `uid`.

 ```{code-cell} ipython3
 from blop.protocols import EvaluationFunction